 1. (22-23) The command to bless the people.

 a.
-This is the way you shall bless: Moses, Aaron, and their spiritual descendants were commanded to bless the people, and they were to do it according to the formula detailed in the following verses.
+This is the way you shall bless: Moses, Aaron, and their spiritual descendants were commanded to bless the people of God.
+They were to do it according to the procedure detailed in the following verses.

 i.
 “The priests were always there pronouncing this blessing at the close of the daily morning service in the temple and later in the synagogues.”
 (Wenham)

 ii.
 It is important that the priestly blessing follows the section on the vow of the Nazirite.
 Whenever there is some special act to demonstrate consecration or separation to God, we easily think that these specially separated people are the ones – perhaps the only ones – whom God wants to bless or will bless.
 We need to be reminded that though there is great value in special acts of consecration, we can’t think of God’s blessing as something that is earned those special acts.
 God loves to bless His people, and blesses them far more freely than they usually imagine.

 iii.
 “So Christ did upon his apostles, which was his last action upon earth, (Luke 24:50) and so must all pastors do that would do good on it, pray down a blessing on their people.”
 (Trapp)

 b.
 Say to them: The Bible does not give us many written prayers, that were meant to be repeated.
 Another example would be what is often called “The Lord’s Prayer” in Matthew 6:9-13 (perhaps better titled “The Disciple’s Prayer).